prpatel/serverless-javascript-mini-workshop/README.md

 Repo for short Serverless JavaScript workshop, targetting IBM Cloud Functions platform

-Prereq's:
+## Prerequisites:
 1. Do the setup here: [Setup for workshop](https://github.com/prpatel/Serverless-Workshop-Setup-All-Platforms)
 2. Make sure to have node 8+ installed

-### 1. Test IBM Cloud Functions From The CLI
+### 0. Test IBM Cloud Functions From The CLI

-1. Run the following command to invoke a test function from the command-line.
+0. Run the following command to invoke a test function from the command-line.

    ```
    $ ibmcloud wsk action invoke whisk.system/utils/echo -p message hello --result